HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ## 5. Uploading the firmware to the Dualpanto

-You need to have the dualpanto connected to do this.
+You need to have the dualpanto connected to your computer to do this.

 In a terminal, navigate to the dualpanto-testing folder and run this command: